Heard about white noise for baby sleep? Newborn white noise mimics womb sounds for a gentle slumber. But are there risks as well as benefits?

-They long for the peace of the womb, but there’s no going back.
+They long for the peace of womb sounds, but there’s no going back.

 Enter white noise sounds for baby sleep, a great way to get them to tap into the auditory reassurance that came with life on the inside.

-But what exactly is it, does it really work, and is it always a good idea?
-Let’s take a look.
+But what exactly is white noise for babies, does it really work, and is it always a good idea?

 What is white noise for babies?

-White noise is the shhhh sound you might hear from radio or TV static.
+White noise for babies is the shhh sound you might hear from radio or TV static.

-This and other ambient noises can be reproduced by sound machines babies can use to help them fall asleep.
+This and other ambient noises can be reproduced by white noise machines babies can use to help them fall asleep.

-These machines mask the sounds that naturally occur in the surrounding environment.
+These baby white noise machines mask the sounds that naturally occur in the surrounding environment.

 The goal?
 Less of the sirens, more of the soothe.